aurimontem/phs/README.md

     with vim, compile these files into pdfs in the command line and by customizing your `.vimrc`
--   [Week 4](week_4/) -- create markdown documents and convert them into Word or LaTeX or html or whatever else, solve a programming puzzle in python while working in a streamlined workflow, and report your results in a LaTeX document you create in vim and compile from the command line
+-   [Week 4](week_4/) -- create markdown documents and convert them into Word or LaTeX or html or whatever else, read a solution of the travelling salesman problem in python, and parallelize it for use on a hypothetical supercomputer

 We have guides for: